philippe44/libraop/README.md

 It's largely inspired from https://github.com/chevil/raop2_play but limit the playback to pcm as it focuses on creating a library and optimizing AirPlay synchronization

 Since iOS 10.2, pairing is required with AppleTV.
-Here is a dsecription of the protocol https://htmlpreview.github.io/?https://github.com/philippe44/RAOP-Player/blob/master/doc/auth_protocol.html
+Here is a description of the protocol https://htmlpreview.github.io/?https://github.com/philippe44/RAOP-Player/blob/master/doc/auth_protocol.html